 The charity or charities or asset locked body to which property is transferred under article 118 shall be determined by the members of the Union at or before the time of dissolution or, failing such determination, by such court as may have jurisdiction at that time.

-To the extent that effect cannot be given to the provisions of articles 117 and 118, the relevant property shall be applied to some other charitable purpose or purposes.A
+To the extent that effect cannot be given to the provisions of articles 117 and 118, the relevant property shall be applied to some other charitable purpose or purposes.

+Amendments to the Articles

+The Trustees shall review these Articles every five years with effect from the date that these Articles come into effect.
+Upon each review the trustees shall submit the Articles through the ratification process set out in the existing Articles.

+The Trustees shall ensure that all amendments are subject to consultation with the Executive prior to adoption.

+The Articles may be amended by the Trustees.
+The proposed amendments must be placed on the agenda of the next General Meeting.
+A two thirds majority vote at a quorate General Meeting is required to make a change to the Articles.

+These Articles may be amended at any General Meeting of the Union, provided that members are notified in writing of a proposed amendment at least 14 clear days before the General Meeting.

+A General Meeting by way of a simple majority vote may submit the proposed Articles to an online cross-campus ballot.

+Any amendment shall be ratified by the University Court.

+No amendments to these Articles shall conflict with the Unions charitable status without notification to OSCR.

+Save where the amendment to the Articles is a non-material amendment (such as a change to the Bye Laws altering numbers and headings) the Articles must be submitted for approval as described in the Articles.

-Student AGM
+AGM

-The Student AGM shall have the authority to:
+The AGM shall have the authority to:

-represent the voice of the Students on Academic Affairs;
+represent the voice of its members as prescribed in these Articles and the Bye Laws;

-represent the voice of UK campus Students on all other UK Union Zones;

-set the Policy of the Union and refer Policy to Referenda of the Members (in accordance with the Bye-Laws);
+set the Policy of the Union by way of motions debate and refer Policy to Referenda of the Members (in accordance with the Bye-Laws);

 make, repeal and amend the Bye-Laws jointly with the Trustees